You might want to consider bankruptcy in Canada if:

 * Your assets are protected from seizure in many cases;

 * You will be required to complete bankruptcy counselling that will help you stay debt free and enjoy a secure financial future;

-* You will lose the stress and anxiety that comes from being trapped in debt;
+* The stress and anxiety that comes from being trapped in debt will end;

 * You can begin rebuilding your credit and get on the path to a fresh start.

-There are certain bankruptcy basicss you should have a basic understanding of before you speak with a bankruptcy trustee about your debt relief options.
+There are certain bankruptcy basics you should have a basic understanding of before you speak with a bankruptcy trustee about your debt relief options.

 Bankruptcy in Canada Offers Immediate Protection

 When you declare bankruptcy in Canada you will receive an “Automatic Stay” which is a legal order that prevents your creditors from making any collection action or suing you in an attempt to collect on what you owe them.